Helsinki-NLP/mammoth/helper/cc/cc.md

 `dec_sharing_group based` on your manual mapping.

 ## `allocate_devices`: Allocate tasks to nodes and gpus.

+Assigns each task to a `(node:gpu)` slot subject to cluster size, GPUs per node, and slots per GPU.
+If too few tasks initially start at step 0, it shifts all `introduce_at_training_step` values down so that at least one task runs per GPU.
+For multi-GPU setups, it delegates placement to a GPU-assignment optimizer that tries to pack language pairs (optionally considering groups and “ready-to-start” status).
+It writes `node_gpu` for each task and sets `n_nodes`, `world_size`, and `gpu_ranks`.
+Finally, it normalizes curricula per device so every GPU has something starting at step 0.

 A local search procedure is used, taking into account parameter sharing groups and tasks delayed by curriculum weighting.